arschles/meta-azure-service-broker-helm/README.md

 There are helm charts in this repository for the [Azure meta service broker](https://github.com/Azure/meta-azure-service-broker).
-To install it, simply run the following command:
+To install it, simply run the following command from the root of this repository:

 ```console
 helm install charts/meta-azure-service-broker \